gilch/hissp/docs/lissp_quickstart.rst

    symbolic expressions as Python objects.
 The Hissp compiler then translates these syntax trees to Python expressions.

-   This document is written like a .lissp file, demonstrating Lissp's (and thereby Hissp's) features with minimal exposition.
+   This document is written like a .lissp file, thoroughly demonstrating Lissp's (and thereby Hissp's) features with minimal exposition.
 This element enclosed in double quotes is a docstring for the module.

    To fully understand these examples, you must see their Python compilation and output.
 Some familiarity with Python is assumed.